-The reward is the view from the Woods Canyon Vista at the end of trail.
+The reward is the view from the Woods Canyon Vista at the end of the trail.
 I think it might make a nice evening/night hike with headlamps.
-Since its a paved trail, its very easy to follow, and the footing won't be a problem even in the dark.
+Since it's a paved trail, it's straightforward to follow, and the footing won't be a problem even in the dark.

 There are plenty of trails in the area, and the Meadow Trail ends at the Woods Canyon Vista, where you can continue hiking on the Rim Vista Trail.
 A proper loop can be accomplished by connecting Meadow, Rim Vista, and a portion of the General Crook Trail, which intersects the Meadow Trail about halfway between the Lake and the Vista.
 A long loop using the General Crook Trail would take you to the parking area at the Rim Road and Hwy 260 and add about 6 miles, though there's a 3-mile loop that cuts to the Military Sinkhole Vista/Trail that is another option for would-be loop hikes.